 - CEC Stakeholder (05/09/2014) and Technical Advisory (05/02/2014) Mid-term Meeting Minutes and Presentations'

 - CECs Stakeholders and Technical Advisory Kick-off Meeting Presentations - 9/12/2013

 - Monitoring Strategies for Chemicals of Emerging Concern (CECs) in California Ecosystems - Recommendations of a Scientific Advisory Panel Report

 CEC Monitoring Dashboard

-The CEC Dashboard summarizes data for 16 CECs downloaded from the California Environmental Data Exchange Network (CEDEN) database from 1993 – 2016 for all matrices (water, sediment, and tissue).
-The dataset originated from 50 different agencies and over 80 projects.
+The CEC Dashboard summarizes data for CECs downloaded from the California Environmental Data Exchange Network (CEDEN) database from 2001 - 2022 for all matrices.
+The dataset originated from 32 different programs and over 60 projects.
 The dashboard includes an interactive map and several interactive graphics.
 In the map, monitoring locations are shown by circles and identified by colors if CEC is detected or not detected at specific location.
 The graphics show the number of samples detected and not detected by year and CEC category.
 The features are interactive and more information can be displayed by clicking on the circle symbols or the graphics bar.